ha1tch/queryfy/doc/research-01-market-needs.md

 The Go JSON validation ecosystem stands at a crossroads.
 Current solutions force unacceptable trade-offs between safety and flexibility, while performance concerns limit adoption in high-throughput systems.
 The community clearly articulates its needs: type-safe dynamic validation with excellent performance and comprehensive error reporting.

-Emerging solutions like Queryfy have the opportunity to revolutionize this space by addressing these fundamental needs.
+Emerging solutions like Queryfy have the opportunity to explore this underexplored space by addressing these fundamental needs.
 Success requires not just technical excellence but also strong documentation, active maintenance, and community engagement.
 The library that solves these challenges will transform how Go developers work with JSON, eliminating a major source of frustration in modern API development.

 The research reveals an ecosystem ready for innovation.
 Developers aren't asking for incremental improvements—they need a fundamental rethinking of how JSON validation works in Go.
 The opportunity exists for a solution that finally resolves the tension between Go's static typing and JSON's dynamic nature, delivering both safety and flexibility without compromise.